amoghkrishna55/InspireMe/README.md

 ## Features

 - Fetches quotes from the [Quotables API](https://quotable.io) and displays them on the website.
-- Allows users to refresh the page to get a new random quote.
+- Allows users to get a new random quote.
 - Provides a simple and intuitive user interface.

 ## Live Preview